European shares inch up; Barclays slides on lawsuit

 * Danone rallies on mounting M&A speculation

-LONDON/PARIS, June 26 (Reuters) - European stocks inched up on Thursday, halting the previous session’s sell-off, but Barclays led falls in banking shares after the New York Attorney General filed a lawsuit against it.
+PARIS, June 26 (Reuters) - European stocks inched up early on Thursday, halting the previous session’s sell-off, but Barclays fell 5 percent after the New York Attorney General filed a lawsuit against the bank.

-Barclays shares fell 5.2 percent after the Attorney General filed a securities fraud lawsuit against the lender on charges of giving an unfair edge to its U.S. high-frequency trading clients even as it claimed to be protecting other customers from the traders.
+Barclays was the biggest loser among European blue chips, falling after the Attorney General filed a securities fraud lawsuit against the lender for giving an unfair edge to its U.S. high-frequency trading clients even as it claimed to be protecting other customers from the traders.

-Barclays stock’s sharp decline on Thursday represented a wipe-out in market value of about 2 billion pounds ($3.3 billion).
-It has lost nearly 20 percent so far this year, a drop in market value of about 8.9 billion pounds.

 “The judicial context is becoming a real drag for the European banking sector.
 There are fears among investors of a contagion effect from the U.S. investigations.
 After BNP, Barclays, who will be next?,” said Alexandre Baradez, chief market analyst at IG France.

-“We have seen banks with legacy litigation risk starting to materially underperform those less exposed.”

-Shares in Standard Chartered, fell 4.5 percent.
-It warned of lower profits this year after a 20 percent slump in first-half earnings, as tougher regulations and low market volatility hit its trading business.

-The European banking sector index shed 0.6 percent.
-It has underperformed this year, rising 0.4 percent while the FTSEurofirst 300 index has gained 4.3 percent.
+The European banking sector index was down 0.4 percent.
+It has underperformed this year, rising 1 percent while the FTSEurofirst 300 index has gained 4.4 percent.

-At 1110 GMT, the pan-European FTSEurofirst 300 was up 0.1 percent at 1,373.20 points, recovering from a one-month low hit on Wednesday following a downward revision of U.S. first-quarter gross domestic product.
+At 0833 GMT On Thursday, the FTSEurofirst 300 was up 0.2 percent at 1,374.27 points, bouncing back from a one-month low hit on Wednesday following a downward revision of U.S. first-quarter gross domestic product.

 The data had sparked a pull-back in European bourses on Wednesday - with the FTSEurofirst 300 ending 1.1 percent lower.
 However, later on Wall Street investors brushed aside the initial concerns and the market inched higher, helped by speculation the weak data would delay U.S. interest rate hikes.